arguablykomodo/mouse-pet/README.md

 # Mouse Pet
-A fun extension that adds a flying creature following your cursor
+A fun extension that adds a creature following your cursor

 ## Building/Developing
 (you must have node.js installed in your computer)